budparr/budparr.com/article/_posts/2014-08-24-search-options-for-static-websites.md

 title: Search Options for Static Websites
 layout: page
 category: Search
 tags:
   - Static Site Generators
-published: true
 ---

 Here are some options for adding search and/or filters to your static website.
 These have various approaches, costs and ease of implementation.

 - [Lunr.js](http://lunrjs.com/) (plugins: [Jeyll](https://github.com/slashdotdash/jekyll-lunr-js-search), [Metalsmith](https://github.com/CMClay/metalsmith-lunr))
 - [List.js](http://listjs.com/)